 After floating through East LA's music scene, a chance encounter with producer/bassist Gus Seyffert (Beck, Norah Jones, James Supercave) opened the opportunity to hone her voice and step out from behind the scenes.
 Korkejian eventually connected with Matthew E. White's label/production house Spacebomb, which allowed her the space and resources to release her art to the world when she was ready, rather than as soon as she could cobble something together.
 Over the course of three years, 30 songs crafted alone on her living room couch and recorded into an iPhone were whittled down to a lean ten, and their patience and meticulousness has paid off.

 Debuting her music to the world at age 32 has helped Korkejian stamp Bedouine with a visceral maturity, authenticity, and purity that commands a respect normally reserved for veterans of the game.
-The result is an atypical folk record more focused on servicing its stories with a colourful palette of pace, tone, and theme, rather than one that falls into genre-defining tropes.
+The result is an atypical folk record more focused on servicing its stories with a colorful palette of pace, tone, and theme, rather than one that falls into genre-defining tropes.
 The orchestration is rich, but not sappy.
 Korkejian's vocals are sweet, but not fragile.
 The lyrics, tackling revelations, decisions, and fallouts, are often brutal, but not didactic.
 Bedouine feels like listening to a friend delicately explain lessons gleaned through the glory and misery of past relationships.

 "If it's true that I feel / More for you than you do for me / It's stunning, honey, how love /